Learn more about the linguistic background and why there is so much confusion between “Yakisugi” and “Shou Sugi Ban” in North America and Europe.

 Kanji are now one of three standard alphabets mixed together contextually to write modern Japanese. 「ひらがな」hiragana and 「カタカナ」katakana are the other two subsequently developed, indigenous Japanese alphabets that are combined with kanji into the modern written language.
 To give you an idea of scale, in the Japanese standard education system there are about 2,000 kanji, 100 hiragana, and 100 katakana taught to children for general literacy in daily life.

 In other words a kanji will have a different pronunciation depending on which word it is used in.
 In general, when kanji are used together in a multi-kanji compound word originating from Chinese, then the Chinese pronunciation is used.
 And when the kanji is used independently as an indigenous Japanese word then it has the Japanese pronunciation.
 Add the Roman alphabet and Arabic numerals to kanji, hiragana, and katakana, and voila, the painful puzzle of reading modern Japanese.
-This is the reason that so many foreigners can speak the language but very few can actually read and write it fluently.
+This is the reason that so many foreigners can speak the language fluently but very few can actually read and write it fluently.

 So specifically what does this background mean in terms of calling the heat-treated siding “yakisugi” or “shou sugi ban”?
 In Japanese colloquial as well as formal industry terminology our product is called「焼杉」or “yakisugi”, written with two Chinese kanji and pronounced with the Japanese phonetic pronunciation even though it is a compound word.
 It might be a compound kanji word with an indigenous reading due to specifically being a Japanese technology or maybe due to the material’s vernacular origin, but nobody really knows. 「焼杉板」is how the word is sometimes written, with a third kanji added to make the word “yakisugi-ita”.
 This means the actual word used does not follow the textbook linguistic pattern, therefore the misreading as “shou sugi ban” is probably from a foreigner looking up each character in a dictionary independently and assuming the pronunciation follows the standard pattern.

 「焼」or “yaki” means burnt, fried, grilled, heat-treated, etc. and is a general descriptive term. 「杉」or “sugi” means cypress as in Cryptomeria japonica, also called Japanese Cedar in the West.「板」or “ita” means plank or board.
 So「焼杉板」or “yakisugi-ita” translates into English as “heat-treated cypress board”, “burnt cedar plank”, etc.